Johannes Abraham Dimara: Indonesian National Revolution

 Eventually Papilaya was captured and sent to Ambon, meanwhile Dimara was saved by a village leader and was given boat to go out of Buru.
 Afterward he alongside Abdullah Kaban dan Adam Patisahursiwa went to Sanama Island although promptly captured and were taken to Pohon Pale prison.
 In July 1946 in a military trial in Batu Gajah, Ambon under chief judge Van der Room, he was sentenced to 20 years in prison.
 Because of his long sentence he was sometime entrusted as foreman of his cell.
 He used an opportunity to fled prison alongside two men and headed to Seram.
 They were helped by Wakasihadan villagers to cross to Seram.

 After continuously fleeing islands, he arrived in Manipa island and sleep in a house of Haji Musa.
 Although the police from Piru came to Haji Musa house, they managed to flee.
 Eventually he went back to Kumbrasa and lived quite freely in Raja Bahadiri Besi house as he was unrecognized.
-However, He surrendered himself to police in Hatahao village and put back in Pohon Pule prison.
+However, he surrendered himself to police in Hatahao village and put back in Pohon Pule prison.
 Although eventually he alongside 12 other was moved to Trunku Layang prison that housed over 3000 inmates.
 In here he became acquainted with Andi Bahtiar, Hasanuddin, Andi Arsad, Indonesian revolution leaders from South Sulawesi.
 In December 1949 he was freed from prison as Netherlands recognized Indonesian independence.

 Expedition against the Republic of South Maluku (RMS)

 He returned to Ambon, and RMS rebellion was underway.
 Fearing his safety, Dimara alongside a couple other notable Indonesian revolution individuals fled to Makassar and joined Pattimura Battalion under Major Pieters.
 He was assigned to unit under lt.
 Mailoa tasked to retake Buru island.
 During this time Buru was under the control of sergeant major Liestieka former member of green beret KNIL with forces of about 150 men.
 On 14 July 1950, his battalion and Battalion under Pelupessy managed to take over Buru.
 Although he was shot in the shoulder and was hospitalised in Makassar.
-Sukarno met him when he visited Makassar to met with frontline soldiers taken care in Stella Maris hospital.
+Sukarno met him when he visited Makassar to meet with frontline soldiers taken care in Stella Maris hospital.
 After Dimara recovered he went to Jakarta and live in the house of King of Sekar, Machmud Singgirei Rumagesan, which at the time became member of National Advisory Council (DPA).